AS12-as/Assigment_Data_Analytics/README.md

 ## Summarize findings in a report:
 ## Insights:
--Most popular dishes by frequency.
+- Most popular dishes by frequency.
--Age groups or locations and favourite dishes contributing to higher orders.
+- Age groups or locations and favourite dishes contributing to higher orders.
--The correlation between session ratings and order amounts.
+- The correlation between session ratings and order amounts.
 ## Recommendations:
--Focus marketing on popular dishes and high-order demographics.
+- Focus marketing on popular dishes and high-order demographics.
--Improve session experiences to boost order rates.
+- Improve session experiences to boost order rates.
--Promote top dishes with targeted ads.
+- Promote top dishes with targeted ads.
--Enhance session experiences to improve customer retention.
+- Enhance session experiences to improve customer retention.

 # 2. Using Excel to Solve the problem: